 This short film captures the on-ground impacts triggered by Prakriye’s Dhwanigalu project, an ICT-mediated capacity-building programme that aimed at strengthening the agency, autonomy and leadership potential of adolescent girls in rural Mysore.
-See http://www.itforchange.net/prakriye/ for details.
 Girls who participated in the project recount how the training sessions and activities made them question social norms on gender that they had assumed as naturally ordained — such as the right of the male family member to make household level decisions; and marriage as the inevitable destiny for all girls.
 Mothers of participants shared their pride and joy in seeing their daughters grow in self-confidence.
 Teachers of the village school speak about the importance of bringing into the open discussions on reproductive health.
 A government official who attended the felicitation ceremony of the project shares the importance of such efforts.
+Take a look at our website for details.

 More from the kishoris and their families…